 Fort Corchaug itself was a log fort built by Native Americans with the help of Europeans (by which some suggest the rectangle/square shape is influenced), potentially serving as protection for the Corchaug tribe against other tribes.

 The site involved possibly repeated seasonal occupation or year-round occupation by a large number of people during the period c.
 1630-1660.
 Significance evidence of food preparation, site defense and a number of activities were uncovered during archaeological study.1

 Archaeologist Ralph Solecki described Fort Corchaug in 1992 as the best preserved historic Indian site on the eastern seaboard.
 At the time, the site had never been cultivated or disturbed in its 340-year-old history.
 He believed it was the last historic remnant of the Corchaug Indians on eastern Long Island, and the best preserved of the forts linking the confederacy of the north and south fork Indians 2

-Today Fort Corchaug is a National Historic Landmark.
+Today Fort Corchaug is a National Historic Landmark, recognized on January 20th, 1999.
 Located on Downs Farm Preserve, which preserves 51 acres of scenic woodlands and tidal wetlands, serving as a valuable habitat for birds and other wildlife.
 3

 - R. Miller, 1990 ↩

 - Solecki, Ralph Stefen.
 Letter to Ronnie Wacker.
 13 Nov.
 1992.
 MS. N.p. ↩

 - http://www.groupfortheeastend.org/what-we-do/education/downs-farm-preserve-nature-center/ ↩